Use auto-targeting or Similar Audiences to acquire new prospects

 Use look-a-like targeting to help you add new, highly qualified customers to your prospect pool.
 These fresh prospects may have made similar purchases, browsed similar websites or have similar interests as your existing customers.
 There are two ways you can achieve this: Auto-targeting and Similar Audiences.
 If you want to use look-a-like targeting but have control over your budget and ads, use Similar Audiences.
 Otherwise, you’ll be opted into Auto-targeting by default.

 Auto-targeting allows you to expand your existing remarketing lists only to audiences with a significantly high probability of conversion.
 It works best for moderate remarketing expansion.
-If you’re already using eCPC or Target CPA with your remarketing, auto-targeting is the right solution to start with and is turned on by default.
+If you’re already using Enhanced cost per click (ECPC) or Target cost per action (CPA) with your remarketing, auto-targeting is the right solution to start with and is turned on by default.

 You have two options with auto-targeting: “conservative” and “aggressive.”
 While both can help you find additional customers, they behave differently.
 Use conservative targeting when you want more conversions, but want to stay close to your CPA.
 Use aggressive targeting when you want as many conversions as possible and are comfortable with some variation from your current CPA.